zumiez/bimbly/README.md

 nimble.menu.grep /volumes/
 nimble.menu.grep /read/
 ```

-(I plan on fleshing out this piece a bit more)

 Once an appropriate method has been selected, you can then call it on the `nimble` Object